 The Patterson River is one of the most popular boating gateways to Port Phillips Bay as it’s Victoria’s shortest river at only five kilometres in length.
 It’s a hot pick for estuary fishers looking to reel in bream, mullet, Australia salmon and trevally.
 You also don’t even need to come prepared because tackle and bait supplies, fuel and even fishing licenses are available at Launching Way.

 To shake things up from all the river fishing, try your rod at South Morang’s Blue Lake in Plenty Gorge Park.
 This fish-filled body of water is only 20 kilometres from the CBD and is, in fact, an old quarry surrounded by stunning bushland and wildlife.
 You’ll need to pack your own bait and fishing license for this one.

 Yarra Bend Park

-Famous for its gawjuss swimming spot, Yarra Bend Park is also a hotspot for Melbourne’s resident fishermen and fisherwomen.
+Famous for its beautiful swimming spot, Yarra Bend Park is also a hotspot for Melbourne’s resident fishermen and fisherwomen.
 Boasting over 16 kilometres of river frontage fringed by spectacular views of the cityscape and Dandenong Ranges, you’d be crazy not to put this one on your list.
 Not only can you sit back, relax and wait for the fish to come to you in possibly the most relaxing surrounds this city has to offer, but you can also practice your casting at the international fly-casting pool in the park’s north.
-Make sure you double check that fishing is permitted in your spot before you cast though.
+Make sure you double-check that fishing is permitted in your spot before you cast though.